bmd6/docx2xml/README.md

 3. Running the script directly with an output path:<br>
 `python docx_to_xml_converter.py path/to/input.docx -o path/to/output.xml`

-4. Running the script with verbose logging
+4. Running the script with verbose logging: <br>
-`python docx_to_xml_converter.py path/to/input.docx -o path/to/output.xml` --verbose
+`python docx_to_xml_converter.py path/to/input.docx -o path/to/output.xml --verbose`

 5. Importing as a module:<br>
 ```python